oven-sh/bun/README.md

 ### Types for bun.js (editor autocomplete)

-The best docs right now are the TypeScript types in the [`bun-types`](types/bun/bun.d.ts) npm package.
+The best docs are the TypeScript types in the [`bun-types`](types/bun/bun.d.ts) npm package.
 A docs site is coming soon.

 To get autocomplete for bun.js types in your editor,